-D. -B. "Rear yard" means the space extending the full width of a lot, lying between the rear lot line and the rear setback line.

-E. -C. "Side yard" means the space extending the depth of a lot from the front to rear lot lines, lying between the side yard setback line and the interior lot line.
+d.c.-"Side Yard" means the space extending the depth of a lot from the front to rear lot lines, lying between the side yard setback line and the interior lot line.

-F. -D. "Street side yard" means, on a corner lot, the space extending from the front yard to the rear yard, between the street side yard setback line and the street side lot line.
+e.d.-"Street Sside Yard" means, on a corner lot, the space extending from the front yard to the rear yard, between the street side yard setback line and the street side lot line.

-293. -113.
-"Zoned lot" means a parcel of land in single ownership that is large enough to meet the minimum zoning requirements of its zoning district and can provide such yards and other open spaces that are required by the site development regulations.
+294.281.
+"Zoned Lot" means a parcel of land in single ownership that is large enough to meet the minimum zoning requirements of its zoning district and can provide such yards and other open spaces that are required by the site development regulations.

-294. -114.
-"Zoning district" means a designated specified land classification, within which all sites are subject to a unified group of use and site development regulations set forth in this Zoning Code.
+295.282.
+"Zoning District" means a designated specified land classification, within which all sites are subject to a unified group of use and site development regulations set forth in this Zoning Code.